JWDobken/JWDobken/README.md

 Heee welcome!!
 Nice to have you here 👋

-I'm Joost, like toast with a "_J_", freelance data / devops engineer and developer.
+I'm Joost, freelance data / devops engineer and developer.

 I keep myself busy with many things including: